Building Benchmark BC

 Partners & Supporters:

-Natural Resources Canada, Real Estate Foundation of British Columbia, BC Hydro, Metro Vancouver, City of Surrey, City of Richmond, City of Vancouver, University of British Columbia, City of Burnaby, City of North Vancouver, Township of Langley, City of Victoria, District of Saanich.
+Natural Resources Canada, Real Estate Foundation of British Columbia, BC Hydro, Province of BC, Metro Vancouver, City of Surrey, City of Richmond, City of Vancouver, University of British Columbia, City of Burnaby, City of North Vancouver, Township of Langley, City of Victoria, District of Saanich.